Game Academy

 COST: No cost

-Urban Arts Game Academy is an award-winning, three-level game design and computer science program for high school students.
+Urban Arts Game Academy is an award-winning, multi-level game design and computer science program for high school students.
 The first level of Game Academy is 2D Game Development, where you will create the art, music, story, and code for your own 2D games with Unity3D.
-Applications for school year programs open in the summer.
+From there, you can choose your next adventure in the program!

 Intermediate